StPaulStylee/personal_changelog/README.md

 ### 01/14/2020
 Not a lot of new learning today.
 I created another scene for this RPG Town tutorial I am doing and continued to solidify some of the stuff from earlier lessons.
 I have just begun to create the character class that both the player and NPCs will inherit from, but nothing ground breaking yet.

+###01/15/2020
+My son woke up super early this AM so I didn't get as much time as I had wanted.
+One new thing I learned about today is that in your class declarations in Unity, you can require that class to have certain components.
+Using an attribute on the class declaration itself, you can create a list of components that are required for the class.
+When you assign these classes to a game object within the Unity editor, they will automatically have those required components assigned to them.
+Further, you cannot remove the required components within the editor...
+Pretty neat.